aiqyyn1/Tarih-Wordle/README.md

 - Daily word challenges based on Kazakh history.
 - Hints and clues for tricky words.
 - User-friendly and interactive UI.
-- Supports Kazakh and English languages.
-- Score tracking and leaderboard system.

 ## 📜 How to Play
 1. The game selects a historical word related to Kazakhstan.